mozilla/burnham/application/README.md

 ```

 When you build the burnham Docker image you should now see a message that pip
-installed your custom wheels in the log.
+has installed your custom wheels in the log.

 ## Community